Originally Published: March 7, 2012 9:53 p.m.

 - State urges review of prison health ruling: Decision clears way for about 33,000 inmates to join lawsuit

 - Lawyers seek another $1.6M in suit over Arizona inmate care

 - Arizona corrections director to appeal his contempt ruling

-- Arizona could face fines in lawsuit over prison health care
+- Arizona loses battle in settlement over inmates' health care